- What does a priest do?

 - Do priests receive a salary?

-Yes, although they lead a simple life.
-They receive what is necessary to cover their expenses, maintain a vehicle, rest and carry out normal activities.
+Yes, although they live a simple life.
+They receive what is necessary to cover their expenses, maintain a vehicle, rest, and carry out normal activities.
 In addition, the parish provides their lodging and food, so their expenses are minimal.

 - Can priests have fun?

 Of course.
-Priests can practice sports, watch movies, read, travel, go to the theater, fish, play soccer or golf, as long as it is consistent with Christian life.
+Priests can play sports, watch movies, read, travel, go to the theater, fish, play soccer or golf, as long as it is consistent with the Christian life.

-- If I am attracted to the priesthood, does that mean I have a vocation?
+- If I’m attracted to the priesthood, does that mean I have a vocation?

 Possibly, but not necessarily.
-It is important to pray, attend Mass, live as a Christian and talk with a priest or the vocational director.
+It is important to pray, go to Mass, live a Christian life, and speak with a priest or the vocations director.
 They can help you discern clearly.

-- I am not very “holy”.
+- I’m not very “holy.”
 Can I still be a priest?

 - Is it easy to become a priest?

-No. Serious formation is required: four years of college (including philosophy) and another four in the seminary to obtain the master’s in theology.
-But do not be discouraged: the seminary is a wonderful experience and God gives the necessary grace.
+No. Serious formation is required: four years of college (including philosophy) and another four in the seminary to obtain a master’s degree in theology.
+But don’t be discouraged: the seminary is a wonderful experience and God gives the necessary grace.

 - Is so much education necessary?

 Yes.
-The priest must be well formed in the humanities, theology and spiritual life to serve with wisdom and be respected by the faithful.
-Every soul is precious and deserves a prepared pastor.
+The priest must be well formed in the humanities, theology, and spiritual life in order to serve with wisdom and be respected by the faithful.
+Every soul is precious and deserves a well-prepared shepherd.

 - What qualities does the Church look for in a candidate?

-He must be a practicing Catholic, who prays every day, lives the commandments, serves others, enjoys good physical, mental and emotional health, and has average or above-average intelligence.
-Above all, he must be open to the will of God.
+He should be a practicing Catholic, who prays every day, lives the commandments, serves others, enjoys good physical, mental, and emotional health, and has average or above-average intelligence.
+Above all, he must be open to God’s will.

-- If I enter the seminary “to try it out”, am I already committed for life?
+- If I enter the seminary “to try it out,” am I committing for life?

-No. The seminary is precisely the place to discern.
-Many men enter, test it for a while and then choose another path.
-And even so, they leave strengthened in their faith.
+No. The seminary is precisely the place for discernment.
+Many men enter, try it for a time, and then choose another path.
+Even so, they leave strengthened in their faith.

-Very much!
-Each day is different.
+Very!
+Every day is different.
 There are challenges, but also a deep joy.
-At the end of the day, the priest can say: “Lord, today I have given myself for You”.
+At the end of the day, the priest can say: “Lord, today I have given myself for You.”
 There is no fuller way to live.